mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Yeheal (Autorifle, TL6):Yeheal (Autorifle, TL6): The Aslan automatic rifle functions much like the human model.
 It can be equipped with a shoulder sling,

-sights, a bipod and a muzzle brake and may be switched from semi- automatic to full automatic fire as needed.
+sights, a bipod and a muzzle brake and may be switched from semi-automatic to full automatic fire as needed.
 Magazines are identical to (and interchangeable with) the takheal.

 The yeheal is magazine fed; using a dual magazine feed with an